How to apply the hourly record of the working day?

 - Serious infractions: ranging from 625 € to 6.250 €, if irregularities have been detected in the schedules or the performance of overtime or complementary hours that are not computed or paid.

-Contact us, and our lawyers specializing in labour law will study your specific case.
-We Have:
+Contact us, and at Forcam Lawyers we will study your specific case.